 (6) This regulation is subject to regulation 27.

-[Regulation 26 inserted in Gazette 28 Jun 2013 p.
+[Regulation 26 inserted: Gazette 28 Jun 2013 p.
 2942-3.]

 27. Review by Board: procedural decisions

 (1) In reviewing a procedural decision, the Board is to consider only the question of whether the decision maker followed the procedure required to be followed under these regulations, the GSI rules or the GSI procedures in connection with the making of the decision.